 As a mentor, Sarah from Girl Scouts of Central and Western Massachusetts, helped other students develop social and communication skills while also promoting their academic success.
 That led to her Gold Award project, Education and Application for Peer Mentors, which helps mentors better understand and help students with disabilities.
 Inspiring!

 The Gold Award is truly something special and so are the girls and young women who earn it.
-Learn more about going Gold!
+Learn more about being a Gold Award Girl Scout!